julian-rose/FreeRTOS-for-Agon/README.md

 <h2>Debugging</h2>
 In general, you will not need a debugger to build FreeRTOS applications.
 But it may speed up your development time and help you to find bugs if you do use one.
 I now possess a $100 ZUSBASC0200ZADG Acclaim!
-Smart Cable (ASC) debug device bought from https://www.mouser.com/datasheet/2/240/Littelfuse_ZUSBASC0200ZACG_Data_Sheet-3078266.pdf To use this hardware debugger, you will need version 5.3.5 of the ZDSII tools.
+Smart Cable (ASC) debug device, bought from https://www.mouser.com/datasheet/2/240/Littelfuse_ZUSBASC0200ZACG_Data_Sheet-3078266.pdf To use this hardware debugger, you will need version 5.3.5 of the ZDSII tools.